-As a collective executive body, the Company’s Management Board handles the general management of business operations (except for matters that are reserved to the General Meeting of Shareholders, the Board of Directors or the CEO and Chairman of the Management Board as per the Federal Law On Joint-Stock Companies and the Company’s Charter, unless otherwise stated by the Charter).
+As a collective executive body, the Company’s Management Board handles the general management of business operations (except for matters that are reserved to the General Meeting of Shareholders, the Board of Directors or the CEO and Chairman of the Management Board as per the Federal Law On Joint Stock Companies and the Company’s Charter, unless otherwise stated by the Charter).

 In line with its key responsibilities, the Management Board is tasked with developing proposals on the Company’s business strategy, implementing its financial and business policy, making decisions on the most important matters of its day-to-day operations and coordinating activities between its divisions, improving the effectiveness of the internal control and risk monitoring systems, and ensuring respect of shareholder rights and their legitimate interests.

 The Management Board carries out its activities in accordance with the laws of the Russian Federation, the Company’s Charter, resolutions of the General Meeting of Shareholders and the Board of Directors, the Regulation on the Russian Railways Management Board, and the Company’s internal documents.

 The Management Board is responsible forAs per the Regulation on the Russian Railways Management Board approved by Order No. 265-r of the Government of the Russian Federation dated 25 February 2004.: